afeld/computing-in-context/test.md

 # Test

-The test will contain fill-in-the-blank and free response questions, coding and high-level.
+The test will contain fill-in-the-blank, matching, and free response questions, coding and high-level.
 It will be done on paper, closed-book (no cheat sheets, phones, laptops, etc).

 ## Topics

-The test will cover some or all of the following:
+The test will cover most or all of the following:

 - Working with data using only the Python standard library ("pure Python")
 - Python/pandas data types/structures